-Below I will share a list that studies have shown to have genetic components.
+Below I will share a list of studies that have been shown to have genetic components.
 Scientists have recognized that the following psychiatric disorders tend to run in families according to the National Institutes of Health. (www.nih.gov)

-One thing you can go to help narrow down if your family has ties to mental illness is to have your therapist do a genogram for you.
+One thing you can do to help narrow down if your family has ties to mental illness is to have your therapist do a genogram for you.

 Is there a cure for Mental Illness?